PhilipSnows/quartz/content/Commandment 02.md

 # 2. You Shall Become a Veteran
 >[!quote] Is the game Pay to Win?
 Is the dark side stronger?
 >
-> — Young Padawan asking reasonable questions.
+> —Young Padawan asking reasonable questions.

 ![600](https://i.imgur.com/lQUzSm2.png)